mohabmes/Design-Patterns/Readme.md

 **Composite Pattern**: A design​ ​pattern​ ​for​ ​composing​ ​nested​ ​structures​ ​of​ ​objects​ and​ ​dealing with​ ​these​ ​objects​ ​uniformly.

 **Proxy Pattern**: A design pattern allows a proxy class to represent a real subject class

+**Decorator Pattern**: A structural pattern that allows additional behaviours or responsibilities to be dynamically attached to an object, through the use of aggregation to combine behaviours at run time.

+### Behavioural Pattern
+Design​ patterns that focus on ways that individual objects collaborate to achieve a common goal.

+**Template Method Pattern**: A design​ ​pattern defines an algorithm’s steps generally, deferring the implementation of some steps to subclasses.

+**Chain of Responsibility Pattern**: A design​ ​pattern​ ​that is a chain of objects(linked together) that are responsible for handling requests.

+**State Pattern**: A behavioural design pattern that can occur as objects in your code are aware of their current state, and thus can choose an appropriate behaviour based on their current state.
+When the current state changes, this behaviour can be altered.